DavideAlidosi/May9/ReadMe.txt

 Version 10 highlight
 - Add support to Maya 2019
 - May9 Next Hotkey Sets are added over standard ones without overwrite the user ones
+- Contextual Marking menus are now loaded as command
 - Incorporate MMtoKey into May9 Next Plug-in
 - Imporved usability of objects and components contextual MMs
 - Complete the support of Modeling Toolkit